ThomasHSmith/PhosphoProTools/README.md

 - `numpy`
 - `scipy.stats`

-Aside from Tqdm, all of these are included in the Anaconda distribution of Python 2.7 (https://www.continuum.io/downloads)
+Aside from Tqdm, all of these are included in the Anaconda distribution of Python 2.7 (https://www.continuum.io/downloads).
+Missing packages should be installed automatically as part of the pip install of the phosphoprotools package.

 #### Installation
 `pip install phosphoprotools`

 #### Other Requirements
- For functional site annotation, you will need to download three files from the PhosphoSitePlus database (http://www.phosphosite.org/staticDownloads.action).
-After registering for a free account, download the following files:
+ For annotation of known/functional phosphosites, you will need to download three files from the PhosphoSitePlus database (http://www.phosphosite.org/staticDownloads.action).
+After registering for a free account, download the following files to your Desktop.

  - Phosphorylation_site_dataset.gz (all reported functional sites)
  - Phosphosite_seq.fasta.gz (reference sequences)
  - Regulatory_sites.gz (all reported functional sites)

-Unzip each file and  save to `PhosphoProTools/src/phosphoprotools/data`, make sure file names match those shown below:
+When phosphoprotools is imported for the first time, the above three compessed files will be automaticallly extracted to the package `/data` directory and saved as a .pickle.
+After first import the files downloaded to your Desktop can be deleted.

 	PhosphoProTools
 	├── LICENSE